entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Romer, A.S., 1937.
 New genera and species of pelycosaurian reptiles.
 Proceedings of the New England Zoological Club 16:89-97.

-Romer, A.S., 1937.
-New genera and species of pelycosaurian reptiles.
-Proceedings of the New England Zoological Club, v.
-16, p.
-89-96.

 Romer, A.S., 1957.
 The Appendicular Skeleton of the Permian Embolomerous Amphibian Archeria.
 Contributions from the Museum of Paleontology, v.
 13, no. 5, p.
 105-159.

-Romer, A.S., and Price, L.I., 1940.
-Review of the Pelycosauria.
-Geological Society of America Special Papers 28:1-538. https://doi.org/10.1130/SPE28-p1

 Romer, A.S., and Price, L.W., 1940.
 Review of the Pelycosauria.
 Geological Society of America Special Papers, v.
 28, p.
 1-538. doi: 10.1130/SPE28-p1